perryjoy/Shopping-Mall-Maps/README.md

   *Discussion -> Code -> Test -> Review -> Done*
   1) In 3 days before deadline must be test and review.
   2) No "magic" numbers and constants in code.
 Everything must be in enums, defines or special variables.
-  3) Use global variables only after discussion.
+  3) Use global variables only after team discussion.

   ### Code style:
   1) Every figure "{" must be on new string.